 In 1996, a band named Phyneas Gauge formed in Houston, Texas, USA.
 Those of you who know me today may find it difficult to fathom, but your favorite photographer posed as a singer for this mighty rock and roll outfit.
 I had no musical skill (at all), but the other guys had loads of talent, and they felt sorry for me.
-To give me a sense of value, they handed me a microphone, told me to write some lyrics for their music, and said, "Dance like an agitated squirrel."
+To give me a sense of value, they handed me a microphone and told me to sing like an idiot.
 So I did.

-Unfortunately, my ego developed much (MUCH) more quickly than my musical abilities (which, frankly, never developed at all).
-Once I learned three (or four!) guitar chords, I began to fancy myself a songwriter.
-The "songs" I wrote were overwrought, simplistic, painful, awful, criminally bad.
+Unfortunately, my ego developed much more quickly than my musical abilities (which, frankly, never developed at all).
+Once I learned three (even four!) guitar chords, I began to fancy myself a songwriter.
+The "songs" I wrote were overwrought, simplistic, awful.
+Very bad.
 Shameful, embarrassing.
 Toxic.
 Emotionally scarring, frightening and physically hazardous to anyone within earshot.
 The best of them were crap.

 Now, many decades and brain cells later, the humanitarians at Phyneas Gauge World Headquarters have made this tour de force available (free of charge!) through the newfangled series of tubes we call the "Internets."
-Because nothing is too good for you, anonymous reader, we produced our ultra high-tech Holidays in Texas video at massive cost, in terms of both dollars and human life.
+Because nothing is too good for you, dear anonymous reader, we produced our Holidays in Texas video at massive cost, in terms of both dollars and human life.
 But that's not all.
-To dazzle and amazzle you even more, the "executive-quality" Holidays in Texas sensory explosion includes not just music, but more than 100 intriguing words!!!
-Wow.
+To dazzle and amazzle you even more, the "ultra-tech® executive-quality" Holidays in Texas sensory explosion includes not just music, but more than 100 intriguing words.
+Wow, indeed.
 What a deal!
 What are you waiting for?
 Click below and waste 217 seconds of your precious time.

 Even today, the name, PHYNEAS GAUGE, evokes a mélange of joy and rage, disinterest and disgust, confusion and nausea.
 Even you may be wondering: WHO are Phyneas Gauge?
 WHAT are Phyneas Gauge?
 WHY are Phyneas Gauge eating my Cheezee Snax®?
 HOW did they get in here?
 WHEN are they leaving?
 WHERE are my slacks?
 Who cares?